Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Discussions of the verification protocol in Sec.

 Since Veronika needs to collect data for both $X$ and $Y$ in conjunction with $C$, and given that Alice must reverse the potential entanglement between Veronika and $C$ before proceeding with her measurement, $A$ can no longer be spacelike-separated from $Y$.

-This is of no concern.
-Note that this spacetime constraint is irrelevant for establishing the applicability of the No Fine-Tuning no-go theorem.
-This is because it no longer relies on assumptions such as \RCA, which requires spacelike separation between $A$ and $Y$.
+However, this is of no concern for the No Fine-Tuning no-go theorems (Theorem~\ref{thm_nft} and~\ref{thm_nftcomp}) since the spacetime constraint is irrelevant there.
+The No Fine-Tuning no-go theorems do not assume \RCA.

-Besides, it is still possible to use the No Fine-Tuning argument even when one insists on conducting the experiment with spacelike separation, by adding an extra assumption, namely, that our candidate causal explanation must have an arrow from $C$ to $A$.
-This assumption is justified by the fact that Charlie informs Alice of his measurement outcome $C$ when $x=1$.
-Under this assumption, No Fine-Tuning implies that $C$ and $Y$ need to be $d$-separated: if they were not, then the arrow from $C$ to $A$ would imply in $A\not\oldperp_\text{d} Y|X$ (when there is a path from $C$ to $Y$ unblocked by $X$) and/or $C\not\oldperp_\text{d} X$ (when there is a path from $C$ to $Y$ blocked by $X$).
+Besides, it is possible to modify the Veronika protocols even in case of spacelike separation, but with an extra assumption motivated by the fact that Charlie informs Alice of his measurement outcome when $x=1$.
+This assumption is that the causal structure must have an arrow from $C$ to $A$.
+Under this assumption, No Fine-Tuning with Eq.~\eqref{eq_signaling} and ${P(c|x)=P(c)}$ implies that $C$ and $Y$ must be $d$-separated.
+This is because, if they were not, then the arrow from $C$ to $A$ would imply $A\not\oldperp_\text{d} Y|X$ (when there is a path from $C$ to $Y$ unblocked by $X$) and/or $C\not\oldperp_\text{d} X$ (when there is a path from $C$ to $Y$ blocked by $X$).
 However, No Fine-Tuning with Eq.~\eqref{eq_signaling} and ${P(c|x)=P(c)}$ demands that $A\oldperp_\text{d} Y|X$ and $C\oldperp_\text{d} X$.
-Therefore, Veronika only needs to verify the independence of $C$ from $X$ instead of also from $Y$; in this case, Alice can still make her measurement in a spacelike-separated manner from Bob's measurement.
+Therefore, $C$ and $Y$ must be $d$-separated.
+As such, Veronika only needs to verify the independence of $C$ from $X$ instead of also from $Y$; in this case, Alice can still make her measurement in a spacelike-separated manner from Bob's measurement.

-\textbf{The Veronika protocol may be susceptible to the ``simultaneous memory loophole''.}
+\textbf{The Veronika protocols may be susceptible to the ``simultaneous memory loophole''.}

 Readers who are familiar with loophole-free Bell tests may worry that performing the runs of an LF experiment in parallel may lead to the so-called ``memory loophole'' and in particular the ``simultaneous memory loophole''~\cite{Barrett_2002}: carrying runs in parallel may increase the likelihood of correlations between runs and hence lead to a higher chance of violating the inequalities.